-1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania.

-3. Have at least one staff person with a four year degree and state teaching credentials.

-4. Comply with Department standards related to provider qualifications.
+- 1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Have at least one staff person with a four year degree and state teaching credentials. - 4.
+Comply with Department standards related to provider qualifications.